 How is pectus carinatum diagnosed?

-Your doctor will take a history and do a physical examination.
+The doctor will take the patient’s medical history and perform a physical examination.
 The main test for diagnosing pectus carinatum is a chest X-ray from the front and side.
 In certain cases, the patient may have a computed tomography (CT) or magnetic resonance imaging (MRI) scan.

 In addition, patients who have heart palpitations may have an electrocardiogram (EKG) or an echocardiogram (a picture of the heart).
 The doctor may also check to see if the patient has scoliosis (curvature of the spine).